rdSoftInc/Web-Crawling-Scraping/README.md

 Created a js data model to capture enough data for initial stage.

-Task 4 : Build a web scraper to scrape data from the urls obtained from the web crawler. 🟧 - Robin
+Task 4 : Build a web scraper to scrape data from the urls obtained from the web crawler. ✅ - Rolstan & Robin

-Task 5 : Create a function to connect to a firebase database & data validation 🟧 - Giyosiddin
+Task 5 : Create a function to connect to a firebase database & data validation ✅ - Giyosiddin

 Task 6 : Connect the function of scraping data & data validation to store data in the firebase database - 🔲 - Robin & Giyosiddin